 When you answer the telephone or call someone, it is important to remember the tips listed below.

-- Never call before 7 a.m. on weekdays, before 9:30 a.m. on weekends, or after 9 p.m. any day to make sure you don't wake someone up.
+- Never call before 7 a.m. on weekdays, before 9:30 a.m. on weekends, or after 9 p.m. any day of the week to make sure that you don't wake someone up.

 - Don't call during dinner time.